Top 89 Chicano Tattoo Ideas – [2022 Inspiration Guide]

-Pinup girls have been common elements in tattoos for decades; some of the oldest and most popular tattoos were pinups in the American traditional style.
+Pinup girls have been common elements in tattoo design for decades; some of the oldest and most popular tattoos were pinups in the American traditional style.
 These Chicano girls take the pinup tradition to the next level.
-Using an expert application of black and gray ink and a photo-realistic approach, these stunning femme fatales remain some of the most eye catching and popular Chicano inspired designs.
+Using an expert application of black and gray ink and a photo-realistic approach, these stunning femme fatales remain some of the most eye-catching and popular Chicano-inspired designs.

 2. Chicano Religious Tattoos

 While the Chicano tattoo style may have originated in the United States penal system, the deeply Catholic Mexican tradition means that religious iconography remains common in Chicano tattoos.
 Images of Christ the Redeemer and crucifixes are common, although the most stunning pieces feature the Virgin of Guadalupe.
 The fascinating and complex role that Mary plays in Mexican Catholicism provides ample material to draw from and these tattoos dedicated to the Mother of Christ are exceptional.